cosmos/cosmos-sdk/UPGRADING.md

 ##### Extract nft to a standalone module

 The `x/nft` module is extracted to have a separate go.mod file which allows it be a standalone module.

+#### x/feegrant

+##### Extract feegrant to a standalone module

+The `x/feegrant` module is extracted to have a separate go.mod file which allows it be a standalone module.
+All the feegrant imports are now renamed to use `cosmossdk.io/feegrant` instead of `github.com/cosmos/cosmos-sdk/x/feegrant` across the SDK.

 ## [v0.47.x](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.47.0)